-We were stopping in on our way to a cruise.
+We had decided to stop on a Miami family vacation on our way to a cruise that left from the Miami Port.
 If you are doing the same, its worth allowing some time to explore before your onward journey.
-Here is our play, sleep and eat guide to TWO NIGHTS IN MIAMI.

 Everyone I asked for advice about what to do said the Frost Science Museum was not to be missed.
-The hotel receptionist suggested Frost Science is better than the Children’s museum.
+The hotel receptionist suggested Frost Science was one of the best museums in Miami for kids, better than the Miami Children’s museum.

 Four buildings make up the enormous indoor educational playground.
 Everything from an aquarium to a planetarium is housed at the downtown waterfront museum.
 There are lots of hands-on learning activities and workshops for kids.

 There is so much going on, it’s impossible to cover the entire area in one day with a toddler.
 The aquarium was a real hit, featuring an impressive amount of species and a beautiful glass viewing tank.

 The onsite restaurant can get quite busy but the food is good so might be worth nipping for lunch a little earlier than the crowds.
 A day at the museum is definitely one of the top Miami kid’s activities especially if you catch some rain on your trip and need some indoor time.